BipinPaudel/GOBBLE_GAME_BACKEND/README.md

 - Finally total score is counted on the basis of sum of length of all the valid input words that are found in grid.

-- 100% test coverage is maintained for all the code that consists of our business login
+- 100% test coverage is maintained for all the code that consists of business logic.